Pregnancy and diabetes fact sheet

 If you find you have an unplanned pregnancy, contact your doctor and diabetes specialists as soon as possible.
 They will be able to help you manage your diabetes and can discuss any concerns you may have.

-You may be unsure about what you want to do, so you need to gather as much information as you can.
 Having diabetes does not mean your pregnancy shouldn’t continue or that you won’t have a healthy baby.
 Early contact with your health care team is vital and can help improve the chances of a healthy pregnancy.

-Visit pregnancyanddiabetes.com.au for more information.
+Visit ndss.com.au/pregnancy for more information.

 Pregnancy planning checklist